xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 But with that in mind, metrics can still have some usage.
 In benchmarking, and some critical alerts.
 So here we'll mainly be focusing on setting up a `/metrics` API which can be called to grab prometheus metrics.

+One thing to keep in mind, unlike a normal REST API where we can measure things like response time easily here things aren't so easy.
+For the more common use case of the VAD (Voice Activity Detection) segmented audio the first response will be some point after the first voiced frame appears.
+Additionally, if the user hasn't requested interim results the response for a complete utterance will be some latency after the last voiced frame appears.
+Because of this things like response time become harder to measure and the normal metrics people use to monitor performance start to become less strongly correlated to performance or harder to generate.

 Now, without further ado lets pick an area we want metrics for and go about implementing them!